Reality Show MAFS UK Under Fire for Alleged Unsafe Environment and Sexual Misconduct Claims

-After a contestant claimed that Brad Skelly, the groom of Shona Manderson, committed a non-consensual sex act during filming, and another woman alleged she was raped by her partner from the reality show, the reality show's producer has commissioned an external review into contributor welfare.
+After a contestant claimed that Brad Skelly, the groom of Shona Manderson, committed a non-consensual sex act during filming, and another woman alleged she was raped by her partner from the reality show, the reality TV series is under fire for alleged unsafe environment and sexual misconduct.

 A second female contestant on Married at First Sight UK has raised concerns about Brad Skelly , the groom of Shona Manderson , during filming, after Ms Manderson alleged he committed a non-consensual sex act against her.